targetteal/o2-pt/rule-book.md

 ## Circles

-Circles are analogous structures to roles, and thus have the same properties described in the role section.
+_Circles_ are analogous structures to _Roles_, and thus have the same properties described in the role section.

-Circles can contain roles and inner circles, that can contain their own roles and inner circles, and so on.
+_Circles_ can contain _Roles_ and inner _Circles_, that can contain their own _Roles_ and inner _Circles_, and so on.
 The structure is fractal.
-From the perspective of an outer circle, its inner circles are like roles that have the additional ability to break themselves down.
+From the perspective of an outer _Circle_, its inner _Circles_ are like _Roles_ that have the additional ability to break themselves down.

-Circles are composed of roles and inner circles, not people.
-You are a member of the circle if you fill a role in that same circle.
+_Circles_ are composed of _Roles_ and inner _Circles_, not people.
+You are a member of the _Circle_ if you fill a role in that same _Circle_.

-Inner circle properties (name, purpose, accountabilities, and artifacts) can only be changed in the _Adapt Mode_ of its outer circle meeting.
+Inner _Circle_ properties (name, purpose, accountabilities, and artifacts) can only be changed in the _Adapt Mode_ of its outer _Circle Meeting_.

-A circle artifact can be accessed by all circle members, except if it has been delegated to a specific role in that circle.
+A _Circle_ artifact can be accessed by all _Circle_ members, except if it has been delegated to a specific role in that _Circle_.

-The organization itself is the broadest circle in the structure, containing all other ones.
+The organization itself is the broadest _Circle_ in the structure, containing all other ones.

-Inner circles are created for the purpose of maintaining the circle meetings with a manageable number of people and clear focus.
+Inner _Circles_ are created for the purpose of maintaining the _Circle Meetings_ with a manageable number of people and clear focus.

 ## Restrictions

-Restrictions are limitations of authority that apply to all roles of a given circle.
+_Restrictions_ are limitations of authority that apply to all _Roles_ of a given _Circle_.

-Restrictions are composed of a title and a description (both mandatory).
+_Restrictions_ are composed of a title and a description (both mandatory).

-Restrictions cascade to all inner circles, unless otherwise specified in the description.
+_Restrictions_ cascade to all inner _Circles_, unless otherwise specified in the description.

-Restrictions cannot set expectations, because that is the goal of an accountability (property of a role or circle).
-Nevertheless, a restriction may demand action, but only for the person(s) or role(s) to which the restriction applies in the specific condition that triggers it.
+_Restrictions_ cannot set expectations, because that is the goal of an accountability (property of a role or _Circle_).
+Nevertheless, a _Restriction_ may demand action, but only for the person(s) or role(s) to which the _Restriction_ applies in the specific condition that triggers it.

 # Rights

-When taking part of an **Organic Organization**, circle members have two basic rights.
+When taking part of an **Organic Organization**, _Circle_ members have two basic rights.

 ## No implicit expectations